With protectionist measures on the increase globally, we discuss some of the opportunities and risks for investors.

 Broader reshoring initiatives are likely to be forthcoming in the West in the aftermath of the crisis, but we think there will be limited traction unless major new incentives or barriers to trade emerge, which appear unlikely at the present time.
 China’s manufacturing base remains highly competitive, and, as we have seen over the last 12 months, there is strong demand for its output.

-Across the world, government budgets are clearly under pressure as a result of Covid-19, and defense projects now face heightened competition from other priorities, such as health care, infrastructure and climate-change initiatives.
-However, while it is still early days, we believe that global defense spending is likely to continue growing, albeit at a slightly slower pace than before the pandemic.
+Across the world, government budgets are clearly under pressure as a result of Covid-19, and defence projects now face heightened competition from other priorities, such as health care, infrastructure and climate-change initiatives.
+However, while it is still early days, we believe that global defence spending is likely to continue growing, albeit at a slightly slower pace than before the pandemic.

-In Europe, the pressure that Donald Trump exerted on NATO partners to increase their defense budgets to reach the 2% of GDP commitment will potentially recede under Biden, although the UK has recently allocated additional resources to defense, as has Sweden, while Germany needs to invest to upgrade outdated capabilities in many areas.
+In Europe, the pressure that Donald Trump exerted on NATO partners to increase their defence budgets to reach the 2% of GDP commitment will potentially recede under Biden, although the UK has recently allocated additional resources to defence, as has Sweden, while Germany needs to invest to upgrade outdated capabilities in many areas.

 Populist agendas were in the ascendancy over the last five years, but with the Covid-19 crisis having brought about government intervention on an unprecedented scale, these have now moved in a new direction.
 Generally speaking, electorates have welcomed this intervention, and have been prepared to trade liberty for safety, and economic productivity for financial security in the form of massive fiscal stimulus.
 The more strategic aspects, such as ‘green new deals’, have also struck a positive chord, and potentially pave the way for enduring social, economic and environmental returns.